qmk/qmk_firmware/keyboards/ploopyco/trackball_thumb/readme.md

 Alternatively, the `process_wheel` and `process_mouse` functions can both be replaced too, to allow for even more functionality.

 Additionally, you can change the DPI/CPI or speed of the trackball by calling `pmw_set_cpi` at any time.
-Additionally, there is a `DPI_CONFIG` macro that will cycle through an array of options for the DPI.
+Additionally, there is a `DPI_CONFIG` keycode that will cycle through an array of options for the DPI.
 This is set to 1200, 1600, and 2400, but can be changed.
 1600 is also set to the default.

-To configure/set your own array, there are two defines to use, `PLOOPY_DPI_OPTIONS` to set the array, and `PLOOPY_DPI_DEFAULT`.
+To configure/set your own array, there are two defines to use, `PLOOPY_DPI_OPTIONS` to set the array, and `PLOOPY_DPI_DEFAULT`, which is the `0`-based index into the `PLOOPY_DPI_OPTIONS` array.

 ```c
 #define PLOOPY_DPI_OPTIONS { 1200, 1600, 2400 }